 Principal Cast : Daniel Radcliffe, Emma Watson, Rupert Grint, Alan Rickman, Richard Harris, Kenneth Branagh, John Cleese, Robbie Coltrane, Warwick Davis, Richard Griffiths, Jason Isaacs, Fiona Shaw, Maggie Smith, Julie Walters.

 Synopsis: Harry, Ron and Hermione become entangled in the whereabouts of the diary of Tom Riddle, which leads them to the mysterious and mythical Chamber of Secrets, where they learn that Voldemort’s legacy lives on beneath the halls of Hogwarts.

-When he goes to stay with the Weasley family, and then journey on to Hogwarts, Harry accidentally finds himself transported to Diagon Alley, where he meets up with the pernicious Gilderoy Lockhart, a talent-less magician who is more famous for what he say’s he’s done than what he actually has achieved.
+Harry (Radcliffe), now back living with his awful Aunt and Uncle, and their idiotic child, longs to return to the place he feels most at home: the Hogwarts School of Wizardry, where he feels most at home.
+Outside the magical realm, he has nobody, and thanks to his squabbling family is relatively isolated.
+So when he’s rescued from imprisonment and goes to stay with the Weasley family, and then journey on to Hogwarts, he meets the pernicious Gilderoy Lockhart (Branagh), a talent-less magician who is more famous for what he say’s he’s done than what he actually has achieved.
 Back at Hogwarts, he also runs into Dobby, a mysterious House Elf who is hiding a big, big secret.
-Ron and Hermione rejoin the cast, each with their own problems and issues to deal with: the pre-pubescent angst involved is counter-pointed by the more traditional magical-related issues abounding within the film.
+Ron (Grint) and Hermione (Watson) rejoin the action as well, each with their own problems and issues to deal with: the pre-pubescent angst involved is counter-pointed by the more traditional magical-related issues abounding within the film.

-© 2008 – 2018, www.fernbyfilms.com.
+© 2008 – 2018, Rodney Twelftree.
 All rights reserved.